superpanic/solidworks-deactivation/README.md

 Run the following command to allow running the script at startup:
 ``Set-ExecutionPolicy -Scope CurrentUser Unrestricted``

-  (Read and understand the security issues with unrestricted access) I would mention you might need to do this two times, in normal PowerShell, and once more in Windows PowerShell (x86) Unexpected but the 2 have different set of policies.
+  Read and understand the security issues with unrestricted access.
+  I would also mention you might need to do this two times, in normal PowerShell, and once more in Windows PowerShell (x86) Unexpected but the 2 have different set of policies.